zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 The biggest shift wasn't technical.
 Rather, it was how I spent my time.
 Before agents, I wrote code.
 Now I mostly review it.
 I went from keyboard-forward developer to someone who spends more time saying "wait, why would you do it that way?" to a robot.

-This sounds like a downgrade until you realize: the development speed is wild.
+This sounds like a downgrade until one realizes: the development speed is wild.
 What used to be "set up an experiment, go get coffee, come back, realize I made a typo" became "propose five experiments, agents run all of them, pick the winner by lunch."

 ```python
 from qareen.sampler import rr_rank, normalize_scores